Solid Queue in Rails 8: Setup Notes and Trade-offs

 - Migrating from Sidekiq to Solid Queue

-- Solid Cache in Rails 8: Database-Backed Caching
+- Solid Cache in Rails 8: When the Database Is the Right Cache

 - How to Deploy Rails 8 Apps with Kamal to a VPS